awsdocs/aws-toolkit-vs-code-user-guide/doc_source/remote-lambda.md

 1. In the invoke window that opens, enter the input that your Lambda function needs\.
 The Lambda function might, for example, require a string as an input, as shown in the text box\.
 ![\[Field for entering Lambda input as text.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/lambda-run-input.png)

-You'll see the output of the Lambda function run just like you would for any other project using VS Code\.
+You'll see the output of the Lambda function just like you would for any other project using VS Code\.

 ![\[Output of Lambda function running.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/lambda-run-output.png)

 ## Delete a Lambda Function<a name="delete-lambda"></a>

-You can also delete the Lambda function using the same context menu\.
+You can also delete a Lambda function using the same context menu\.

 **Warning**
-Do not use this procedure to delete Lambda functions that are associated with [AWS CloudFormation](https://docs.aws.amazon.com//cloudformation/)\.
+Do not use this procedure to delete Lambda functions that are associated with [AWS CloudFormation](https://docs.aws.amazon.com//cloudformation/) \(for example, the Lambda function that was created when [creating a serverless application](create-sam.md) earlier in this guide\)\.
 These functions must be deleted through the AWS CloudFormation stack\.

 ****